Revisiting the Original Night Court Cast: Their Roles Then and Now in the 2023 Revival

 Interestingly enough, Weege took a stab at creating a sitcom before Night Court.
 Park Place, which also had a law theme, aired on CBS from April 9 to April 30, 1981.

+However, rather than a night court, Park Place takes place at a legal aid clinic in Manhattan, and many of the characters are young lawyers.
 The show launched on CBS in 1981 (three years before Night Court would air its pilot episode) but was a major failure, and CBS only aired four episodes.
-Luckily Weege was able to get a second chance at sitcom glory, or we’d never have Night Court.
+Luckily, Weege was able to get a second chance at sitcom glory, or we’d never have Night Court.

-Weege would continue to work on Night Court up until the sixth season when he left the show to work on other projects.
+Weege continued working on Night Court until the sixth season when he left the show to work on other projects.

-Before landing the role of Harry Stone, Anderson had a recurring role as Harry “The Hat” Gittes on Cheers, which is likely why many people were confused as to whether Night Court was a spin-off of Cheers when it initially premiered.
+Before landing the role of Harry Stone, Anderson had a recurring role as Harry “The Hat” Gittes on Cheers, which is likely why many people were confused about whether Night Court was a spin-off of Cheers when it initially premiered.

 Harry Anderson, best known for his role as Judge Harry Stone in the hit NBC comedy series "Night Court," died at the age of 65 at his home in Asheville, North Carolina, on April 16, 2018Harry Anderson, best known for his role as Judge Harry Stone in the hit NBC comedy series “Night Court,” died at the age of 65 at his home in Asheville, North Carolina, on April 16, 2018 (Credit: Kathy Hutchins / Shutterstock)